-Though it can be difficult, there are certain limited ways that you can modify adhesion contracts.
+Though it may be difficult, there are certain limited ways that you might be able to modify adhesion contracts.
 With automobile insurance policies, certain riders and add-on provisions have been developed to allow some valuable modifications.
 Examples of these include:

-- Accident forgiveness – This additional coverage allows for you to have one covered accident without any change to your insurance rate.
+- Accident forgiveness – This additional coverage may allow for you to have one covered accident without any change to your insurance rate.

-- New car replacement coverage – This add-on allows you to replace your newer car with the latest model if your car is totaled in an accident.
+- New car replacement coverage – This add-on may allow you to replace your newer car with the latest model if your car is totaled in an accident.

-- Roadside assistance coverage – Roadside assistance may be added to a car insurance policy to cover such things as breakdowns, towing, flat tires that prevent you from driving or battery repair or replacement.
+- Roadside assistance coverage – Roadside assistance may be added to a car insurance policy to cover such things as breakdowns, towing, flat tires or battery repair or replacement.